 As a Catholic school community, our emphasis is placed on the Gospel values of justice, service and love, embracing our School Motto of Truth and Trust.
-The Catholic Identity of our school focusses on the faith formation of young people and educates them through the implicit teaching of religion.
+The Catholic Identity of our school focuses on the faith formation of young people and educates them through the implicit teaching of religion.

 St Michael's Catholic School does not replace the home but complements it, in the education of the students.
-The Parish Community is encouraged, and welcomed to be actively involved in school life.
-As a school community, St Michael's staff and students were unable to begin the year with a beginning mass.
-The Sacramental program was also disrupted this year due to restrictions.
-The focus of the parish is that the school is a vital arm of its educative mission and every endeavour is made to include the school in the overall pastoral plan of the parish.
+The Parish Community is encouraged, and welcomed, to be actively involved in school life.
+As a school community, St Michael's staff and students were able to begin the year with a beginning school Mass.
+The Sacramental program continued as normal.
+The parish believes that the school is a vital arm of its educative mission and every endeavour is made to include the school in the overall pastoral plan of the parish.
 The Principal represents the school at parish council level, attending meetings and Diocesan Assemblies.
 The school acknowledges the importance of religious and faith development programs for both staff and students.
 The school participates actively in prayer to support each other and the families of the school and Parish.
-Senior students also take part in a 'Mighty Mate' training program and Spiritual Leadership day.
-The school's Mini Vinnies team were unable to operate under normal circumstances this year but were instrumental in organising Christmas Cards for our local nursing homes.
+Senior students also take part in a 'Mighty Mate' training program and Spiritual Leadership Day.
+The school's Mini Vinnies team were able to operate under normal circumstances this year, running various activities for students during lunch time as well as selling ice blocks and biscuits.
+They were instrumental in organising Christmas Cards for our local nursing homes.
+The school also had a Winter Appeal for St Vincent de Paul.

 St Michael's implements the Diocesan K-12 Religion Syllabus.
 An essential element of each day's learning is a focus time on children learning about our Catholic Faith, deepening their spirituality and providing a time for prayer and reflection.
-The importance of having such a time each day is reflected in the expectation that teachers in the Catholic Schools of the Diocese of Maitland-Newcastle ensure that 2 1⁄2 hours teaching/learning time each week is allocated to Religious Education.
+The importance of having such a time each day is reflected in the expectation that teachers in the Catholic Schools of the Diocese of Maitland-Newcastle ensure that 21⁄2 hours teaching/learning time each week is allocated to Religious Education.
 The classroom teaching at St Michael's promotes student centred learning, utilising the Diocesan Units of Work.
 Students are immersed through scripture, music, liturgy, prayer, human resources such as Father Anthony: therefore enabling opportunities for our students to come and to know and understand Jesus' mission of love, through the content of the program and the lived experience.
 The importance of prayer is supported through the establishment of a special sacred space in classrooms, which reflects units of work being taught.